maxxNcode/say-to-go/README.md

 1. **Voice Input**: Click the "SPEAK LOCATION" button and say any location name
 2. **Speech Recognition**: The Web Speech API converts your voice to text
 3. **Geocoding**: OpenStreetMap Nominatim translates the location name to coordinates
+4. **Coverage Check**: The app automatically checks for Mapillary coverage at the location
+5. **Nearby Search**: If no direct imagery is available, the app searches for nearby cities with coverage
-4. **Image Search**: Mapillary API finds the nearest available 360° imagery
+6. **Image Search**: Mapillary API finds the nearest available 360° imagery
-5. **Immersive View**: The 360° viewer displays the location with full navigation controls
+7. **Immersive View**: The 360° viewer displays the location with full navigation controls

 ## Installation